YuTaNCCU/201708_DataPreprocessing/README.md

 # 201708_DataPreprocessing
-# Data Preprocessing in Python and R
+## Data Preprocessing in Python and R ,and I will add more example in the future
-# will add more example in the future
+## also have numpy functions introductions in .py and .md formats.